wailu/react-suspense-sync/README.md

 });
 ```

-And how your hydration script should approximately look like:
+Your hydration script should approximately look like:

 ```
 import React from "react";